 The EOS 700D is quite a bit cheaper than the Nikon D5300, although the D5300 has many advantages.
 These include a 24.2MP sensor with no low-pass filter, a 39-point AF system, a larger 3.2in LCD screen (though there's no touchscreen functionality) and Wi-Fi built into the body.

 Collectively, this adds up to a much better proposition, although it doesn't have a touchscreen, which may be a deal-breaker.
 We weren’t so crazy about the D5300’s AF speeds in live view when we reviewed the camera either, although we were otherwise left with positive impressions.

-For a similar outlay (including cashback), the Canon EOS 750D is also well worth a look.
+For a little more cash the Canon EOS 750D is also well worth a look.
 Although our review found that it didn't quite match the D5500 for detail, we loved its handling and the way the touchscreen controls had been implemented, and felt it was overall a worthy upgrade on the EOS 700D.

 Its slightly dearer EOS 760D brother is essentially much the same camera at its core, but a handful of design differences, including a rear control wheel and top-plate LCD, make it a better option if you want a more enthusiast-like shooting experience.
 You can also find it as a body-only option too, so it’s great if you own an older Canon lens or two.
 With the arrival of the EOS 77D though, it'll soon disappear from the Canon range.

 The D5500 will also be more difficult to find now the D5600 has arrived.
 The two cameras are pretty much identical, but the D5600 offers Nikon's SnapBridge connectivity.
 It's still pretty pricey though, but the D5600 is a very well rounded DSLR that offers a decent spec and polished handling.